JasperZhang121/Android_Rental_App/items/report.md

 make draft for activity_payment_page.xml

-u7395484, Nihar Meshram contributed [x] of the code.
-Here are the DataAdapter.class
+u7395484, Nihar Meshram contributed 25% of the code.
+Here are the contributions:
+DataAdapter.class
 Data.class
-Homepage.Mastercard.class
-Homepage.Paypal.class
-Homepage.paymentPage.class
+Homepage/Mastercard.class
+Homepage/Paypal.class
+Homepage/paymentPage.class
 make draft for activity_mastercard.xml make draft for activity_paypal.xml make draft for activity_payment_page.xml
 Data generation
-Importing data from Firebase into the Data class.
+Importing data from Firebase into the Data class

 *you should ALSO provide links to the specified classes and/or functions*